Skip to content

 import { createSubject } from '@epikodelabs/streamix';

-const subject = createSubject<string>();
+const chat = createSubject<string>();

-for await (const value of subject) {
+for await (const msg of chat) {

 }